DanielMSussman/simpleJuliaTreesitterTools.nvim/README.md

 }
 ```

-There are a small handful of default options that can be changed by passing options to the setup function.
-A more complete lazy config with all currently available options and keymaps that access the accessible functions:
+Here is a more complete configuration example showing all of the options and some recommended keymaps:
 ```lua
 {
     "DanielMSussman/simpleJuliaTreesitterTools.nvim",